The Google Home starter kit: 6 Google Assistant devices to kickstart your smart home

 Here are six Google Home-compatible devices to get you started on the road to building a smarter home.

-Media streamer: Chromecast - from $35
+Media streamer: Chromecast with Google TV - from $29.99

 Once you've added a Chromecast device to your Wi-Fi network, you can control it by speaking to the Google Home speaker.
-Say something like: "Hey Google, play Breaking Bad on the living room TV" and that's exactly what will happen.
+Say something like: "Hey Google, play Breaking Bad on the living room TV," and that's exactly what will happen.

 Smart plugs are your gateway to making almost everything in your home smarter.
-They connect to your Wi-Fi network and can be controlled by the Google Assistant, meaning you can ask Google to switch devices on and off as you please.
+They connect to your Wi-Fi network and can be controlled by Google Assistant, meaning you can ask Google to switch devices on and off as you please.

 Plug in a lamp, for example, and once you have set the plug up in the Google Home app, you can say: "Hey Google, switch the lamp on" to control it with your voice.